zer0def/nginxinc-kubernetes-ingress/docs-web/logging-and-monitoring/logging.md

 ## NGINX Logs

 The NGINX includes two logs:
 * *Access log*, where NGINX writes information about client requests in the access log right after the request is processed.
-The access log is configured via the `log-format` [ConfigMap key](/nginx-ingress-controller/configuration/global-configuration/configmap-resource#logging).
+The access log is configured via the [logging-related](/nginx-ingress-controller/configuration/global-configuration/configmap-resource#logging) ConfigMap keys:
+    * `log-format` for HTTP and HTTPS traffic.
+    * `stream-log-format` for TCP, UDP, and TLS Passthrough traffic.

     Additionally, you can disable access logging with the `access-log-off` ConfigMap key.
 * *Error log*, where NGINX writes information about encountered issues of different severity levels.
 It is configured via the `error-log-level` [ConfigMap key](/nginx-ingress-controller/configuration/global-configuration/configmap-resource#logging).
 To enable debug logging, set the level to `debug` and also set the `-nginx-debug` [command-line argument](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments), so that NGINX is started with the debug binary `nginx-debug`.

 See also the doc about [NGINX logs](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/) from NGINX Admin guide.